 The first of three answers to prayer God can give is "YES!"
 Solomon, as a young and inexperienced King of Israel, asked the Eternal for wisdom.
 This trait, which he lacked, was essential in order for him to effectively and righteously rule over the Israelites.
-Not only did he receive enough supernatural wisdom to make him the WISEST human in history (before or since), he received unmatched riches and honor (1Kings 3, see also 2Chronicles 1:10 - 12)!
-This is one of the most awesome answers a human has ever received from a prayer.
+Not only did he receive enough supernatural wisdom to make him the wisest human in history (before or since), he received unmatched riches and honor (1Kings 3, see also 2Chronicles 1:10 - 12)!
+This is one of the most awesome answers a human has ever received.

 One of the three answers to prayer we usually do not want to hear is No!
 During his second missionary journey, Paul wanted to travel to both the western and northern part of Asia Minor but was forbidden to do so (Acts 16:6 - 7).
 Paul also prayed for a painful affliction to leave him and was denied (2Corinthians 12:7 - 9).